South American Aji Sauce

 Add 1 Tablespoon each of lime juice and red wine vinegar and process until well blended.
 Transfer to a bowl and stir in more lime/vinegar to balance taste.
 Season with salt and pepper.
-Serve with Stout marinated pork tenderloin or flank steak.
+Serve with pork tenderloin or Flank Steak.

 Aji (Ah-he) Sauce is a spicy Peruvian Sauce, typically made with the Aji Pepper, and served as a condiment.
 It is sometimes made with tomatoes as well.